The Hound says "Welcome to Toonhound!" Toonhound logo

 Book One: The Key of Solomon

-Six monthly issues -April-September 2009
+Six monthly issues - April-September 2009

 Book Two: Murder By the Book

-Six monthly issues - from September 2009
+Six monthly issues - September 2009-March 2010

 +